makotot/react-scrollspy/README.md

 ### `onUpdate={ Function }`

-Function to be executed when the active item has been updated [Optional].
+Function to be executed when the active item has been updated [optional].

 ## Methods